 During this time Dennehy’s younger sister Maria was serving with British troops in Afghanistan, after a tour of Helmand she decided to track down her older sister and traced her and Treanor to an address in Cambridgeshire, but Dennehy made it clear to her family that she wanted nothing to do with any of them.
 Her violent behaviour also worsened, Treanor would often be the target of her outbursts while drunk or high, she would kick and punch Treanor and would tell him and friends that she wanted to kill someone.
 Dennehy started to carry a dagger in her boots regularly and this was the final straw for Treanor, during one of her outbursts she took the dagger and repeatedly stabbed the carpet, Treanor said the blank, cold look on her face made him afraid that she would eventually use the dagger on him so he left her in 2009 taking their three children with him.

-Dennehy didn’t seem too bothered about losing her children and drifted from address to address in East Anglia, her behaviour worsened as she would steal and prostitute herself to pay for her drug and alcohol habits.
+Dennehy did not seem too bothered about losing her children and drifted from address to address in East Anglia, her behaviour worsened as she would steal and work as a sex worker to pay for her drug and alcohol habits.
 She was arrested and charged around this time for burglary and served time in prison, here she received some treatment for her mental health problems.
 In February 2012 she spent a few days in Peterborough city hospital, she was diagnosed as suffering from anti-social personality disorder and obsessive-compulsive disorder.

 Her mental health was examined further after her arrest by a consultant forensic psychiatrist, Frank Farnham while at Bronzefield prison in Surrey, she was described by Farnham as having paraphilia sadomasochism, this means she felt sexual excitement from acts involving pain, humiliation or bondage, he said that Dennehy liked to give and receive pain.